-Visiting the Tenerife, the largest from the Canary Islands was one of the best adventures.
-Among several days, when I could scout this picturesque place I spent one night above the unique low-level clouds.
-It was a fantastic experience, because I have not seen that pristine sky before.
+Visiting Tenerife, the largest of the Canary Islands was one of the best adventures.
+After several days, when I could scout this picturesque place I spent one night above the unique low-level clouds.
+It was a fantastic experience because I have not seen that pristine sky before.

-The day, when I set my observation place could have look much different.
+The day, when I set my observation place could have looked much different.
 We planned to stay in the Refugio Altavista hut straight after reaching the Mount Teide summit.
 Unfortunately around 3 weeks before our arrival, huge snow thunderstorms swept through the Teide caldera.
-As I remember from some pictures there was around 50 cm snow cover near Teide cable car upper station.
+As I remember from some pictures there was around 50 cm of snow cover near the Teide cable car upper station.

 In general snow cover existed from around 2000 m.a.s.l. the altitude at that time.
-Despite the Sun, that shines very strong the temperature on the highest altitudes is not high.
-There were around 0-3 degrees during the day and light freeze overnight.
-Once we came to the Tenerife the Mount Teide was still snow-capped, especially on the western slope.
-I had a hope, that in spite of many patches of snow the trail to summit will be open.
+Despite the Sun, which shines very strongly the temperature at the highest altitudes is not high.
+There were around 0-3 degrees during the day and light froze overnight.
+Once we came to Tenerife Mount Teide was still snow-capped, especially on the western slope.
+I had a hope, that in spite of many patches of snow the trail to the summit will be open.
 It happened the worst, that could happen.
 Once we came on the Teide by cable car there were bans and a few guards.
 The entrance on a trail both to the summit and to the Refugio Altavista hut was forbidden.
 Due to those circumstances, we had to call off our reservation in the hut and find another place to “sleep” that night.
-Anyway looking for the island from there it could have felt like during flightseeing being outside the plane!
-This place contains around 1/3 flight altitude.
+Anyway looking for the island from there could have felt like flightseeing being outside the plane!
+This place contains around 1/3 of flight altitude.
 Simply awesome!

 We reached the Teide Observatory around 5 pm, more or less 1,5 hours before sunset.
 I was fortunate to visit the Observatory area.
 The man, who met me on the road behind the ban led me to stay there for 20 minutes only.
 It was enough for me to take pictures and enjoy the view.
 I can admit, that this place is really nice.
-There is a dozen or so objects, that belong to several countries in the World.
+There are a dozen or so objects, that belong to several countries in the World.
 To be straightforward this observatory is said to be one of three the best located astronomical observatories in the World after the Atacama and Mauna Kea observatories.
-The key attitude for this place is the altitude, that incurs clear sky for most of the year, because the cloud coverage is usually beneath.
-The observatory is located around 2400 m.a.s.l. slightly higher than neighbour observatory on La Palma island.
-This place provides excellent conditions for gazing stars.
+The key attitude for this place is the altitude, which incurs a clear sky for most of the year because the cloud coverage is usually beneath.
+The observatory is located around 2400 m.a.s.l. slightly higher than the neighbor observatory on La Palma island.
+This place provides excellent conditions for gazing at stars.
 The atmosphere at this altitude is rarer.

 The Teide Observatory has been launched in 1964.
-Actually on the observatory area is located 4 solar, 8 nocturnal and 4 radio telescopes.
+Actually, the observatory area is located with 4 solar, 8 nocturnal, and 4 radio telescopes.

 I don’t want to elaborate more about the Teide observatory.
 You can read more here.

 I would like to describe my personal observation carried out literally next to the Teide Observatory complex.
-We spent this night in our car!
-The temperature was really low, finally dropped to around -5 at the dawn I think.
+We spent the night in our car!
+The temperature was really low, finally dropping to around -5 at the dawn I think.
 Besides the patched snow cover still existed.
 My girlfriend stayed in the car.
 I was strongly determined to have a great stargazing adventure.

 I started my observation around 20 minutes before sunset.
-When Sun plunged deeper into evening sky the Mount Teide started to cast a beautiful shadow across the island, that subsequently covered further and further reaching the cloud layer above the ocean.
+When Sun plunged deeper into the evening sky Mount Teide started to cast a beautiful shadow across the island, that subsequently covered further and further reaching the cloud layer above the ocean.
 It was beautiful.
-Because I have not seen it before in my life I was gazing and taking the pictures.
-After the sunset this shadow covered the lowest part of the sky making a different colour of civil wedge, that was separated by triangle-looking figure.
+Because I have not seen it before in my life I was gazing and taking pictures.
+After the sunset, this shadow covered the lowest part of the sky making a different color of the twilight wedge, which was separated by a triangle-looking figure.
 It was great!

 During this overnight stay in the vicinity of the Teide Observatory, I was wondering about an excellent sky with approximately 7k stars to be seen by the naked eye!
 The artificial light was seen just above the horizon, which was partially covered by clouds.
 Moreover, the lights from Gran Canaria were also visible.